 This method can make use of any floodlight up to 8kg, and with 2 tonnes of shipping container holding the lighting pole in place, you can rest assured that the whole assembly is safe and secure.

-ATTACHING A LIGHT JUST ABOVE THE ROOF OF A SHIPPING CONTAINER
+ATTACHING A LIGHT UP TO 1.5m ABOVE THE ROOF OF A SHIPPING CONTAINER

 If you do not need to mount your flood light so high, you can use just a single domino and tube clamp, which you will find all the equipment for, (except the steel tube) in our Single Domino Flood light kit.
 This will just attach your flood light to a shorter pole attached to the top corner casting of the shipping container only.
 The method for this is very similar to that which we used to attach a sign to a shipping container using similar equipment.